The slow slide — when decline happens so gradually you almost miss it

 These moments are jarring precisely because they break through the rationalization.
 Normal aging explanations stop working.
 The minimization falls away.
 And suddenly you're sitting at the kitchen table thinking, "When did this start?
 How did I miss how bad it's gotten?"
 The answer is that you didn't miss it.
 You saw it piece by piece, but you couldn't see the full picture until you looked back.

 The guilt that sometimes comes with these moments is worth sitting with for a minute.
 There might be a sense that you should have noticed sooner, should have done something earlier, should have been more on top of things.
 But people in love aren't supposed to be hypervigilant with each other.
 You're supposed to live life together.
-And they're supposed to be able to function independently.
+They're supposed to be able to function independently.
 When that's no longer true, discovery happens gradually because you're not looking for it.
 When it finally becomes obvious, that's not failure on your part.
 That's you finally having enough information to see something that's been changing all along.

 How Denial Works